-Still reeling from the horror of seeing the video, and with grief overwhelming her, Diane didn’t rage at God for allowing this crime to happen and nor did she demand vengeance for the ghastly murder of her son.
+Her son, her first-born child, had been kidnapped, imprisoned, starved, and tortured for a year and half and then gruesomely murdered in a way that was surely slow and painful.
+Still reeling from the horror of seeing the video, and with grief overwhelming her, Diane didn’t rage at God for allowing this atrocity to occur and nor did she demand vengeance for the ghastly murder of her son.
 Instead, she asked the priest to pray for her so that she wouldn’t succumb to hatred.
 She knew that if she began to hate those who took her child’s life, she would fall into an abyss that could easily have entrapped her, keeping her hostage, and separating her from love and grace.

-If this woman, just moments after learning that her own son was cruelly slaughtered, could resist the temptation to hate, perhaps I can resist hating those who have wronged me in my life.
+If this woman, just moments after learning that her son had been cruelly slaughtered, could resist the temptation to hate, perhaps I can resist hating those who have wronged me in my life.
 I can’t imagine the depth of the sorrow that she and her husband and their family experienced and how their lives will forever be affected by such a devastating loss.
-My own sufferings pale in comparison.
+My own suffering pales in comparison.

-However, if I succumb to my urge to hate those who have wronged me, it will lead me to want to demand vengeance, something which is instinctive to humans, but has been shown to injure the one conjuring the fantasies of revenge more than those upon whom it would be exacted.
+However, if I succumb to my urge to hate those who have wronged me, it will lead me to want to seek vengeance, something instinctive to humans, but which injures the one conjuring the fantasies of revenge more than those upon whom it would be exacted.